lewispb/html-table/README.md

 `Table::ColGroup` objects consist of `Table::ColGroup::Col` objects.

 `Table::Head`, `Table::Body` and `Table::Foot` objects consist of `Table::Row` objects.

 String attributes are quoted.
 Numeric attributes are not.

 Some attributes have type checking.
 Some check for valid arguments.
 In the latter case, it is case-insensitive.
 See the documentation on specific methods for more details.

-Using a non-standard extension (e.g. "background") will emit a `NonStandardExtensionWarning`.
-See the documentation for `structured_warnings` for more information on how to control these.

 ## Documentation